ShivRaiGithub/quadB_Vote/README.md

 3) Go to http://localhost:3000/ and interact with the contract.

 4) Demo images of the frontend are present in ./DemoImages folder.

+## Better Voting
+Version 2 of the Voting Contract implementing authentication of voters for extra security and storing the user data.
+Added as part of optional task.